Overview

 Career Opportunities

 Graduates of this programme will be uniquely placed to work across the quantum science and technology sector as well as related areas of industry.
-For those interested in pursuing academic research, the School hosts many internationally recognised academics in quantum research.
+For those interested in pursuing academic research, Trinity hosts many internationally recognised academics in quantum research.
 Graduates will also be eligible to pursue further study in other universities who are currently working in this and related research fields.

-Click Here for further information on modules/subject.
+Click here for further information on modules/subjects.

 Course Details